murmcraft/bioinfo_rnd_task/README.md

 ```
 where `NA12878.bam` is input BAM filename and `validate` is output filename prefix.

-In case errors where found, the script procudes `.summary`and `.verbose` files,
-which indicate the errors and points their sources.
+In case errors where found, the script procudes `.summary`and `.verbose` files, which indicate the errors and point their sources.
 [GATK documentation](https://software.broadinstitute.org/gatk/documentation/article.php?id=7571) provides tips how to fix the BAM file into a compatible format.